pyrddlgym-project/pyRDDLGym/docs/jax.rst

 JaxPlan supports tuning most numeric parameters that can be specified in the config file.
 If you wish to tune a replanning algorithm set ``online=True``.

-A full list of arguments to the tuning constructor is shown below:
+A full list of arguments to the tuning constructor is shown below.

+.. collapse:: Possible settings for ``JaxParameterTuning``

     .. list-table:: ``JaxParameterTuning`` constructor arguments
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - acquisition
         - ``AcquisitionFunction`` object for the Gaussian process
       * - config_template
         - Config file content with abstract parameters to tune as described above
       * - env
         - The ``RDDLEnv`` instance
       * - eval_trials
         - Number of independent trials/rollouts to evaluate each hyper-parameter combination
       * - gp_init_kwargs
         - Optional keyword arguments to pass to the Gaussian process constructor
       * - gp_iters
         - Number of rounds of tuning to perform
       * - gp_params
         - Optional additional keyword arguments to pass to the Gaussian process (i.e. kernel)
       * - hyperparams
         - List of ``Hyperparameter`` objects
       * - num_workers
         - Number of parallel evaluations to perform in each round of tuning
       * - online
         - Whether to use replanning mode for tuning
       * - poll_frequency
         - How often to check for completed processes (defaults to 0.2 seconds)
       * - pool_context
         - The type of pool context for multiprocessing (defaults to "spawn")
       * - rollouts_per_trial
         - For ``online=False``, how many evaluation rollouts to perform per ``eval_trial``
       * - timeout_tuning
         - Maximum amount of time to allocate to tuning
       * - verbose
         - Whether to print intermediate results to the standard console

 .. raw:: html